-- o Undertakes an individualized safety and risk analysis, - Determines that an immediate threat to the physical health or safety of employees justifies removal, and - Provides the responding party with notice and an opportunity to challenge the decision immediately following the removal. - 4.
-Investigation Two Campus Safety or other Title IX designated investigators will conduct an investigation and a notice of investigation will be sent to the complainant and the respondent.
-The complainant and the respondent have the right to have an advocate (for students, an advocate will be offered through the Advocate Center) or one person of their choice (excluding any material witnesses) accompany them throughout the entire process.
-This person does not play an active role in the process and is present only as support.
-An advisor will be assigned by the College.
-Complainant and/or respondent can also opt to use their own personal advisor who will work with the College-appointed advisor who will be familiar with our process.
-Protocol on the role of the advisor will be provided to each party. - 5.
-Informal Resolution At the College's discretion, under limited circumstances, and only with the willing cooperation of the complainant and respondent, the College may facilitate an informal resolution utilizing licensed College counselors.
+- o Undertakes an individualized safety and risk analysis, - Determines that an immediate threat to the physical health or safety of students justifies removal, and - Provides the responding party with notice and an opportunity to challenge the decision immediately following the removal. - 4.
+Investigation -Investigator(s) will conduct an investigation and a notice of investigation will be sent to the complainant and the respondent.
+The complainant and the respondent have the right to have an advisor (for students, an advocate will be offered through the Advocate Center) or one person of their choice (excluding any material witnesses) accompany them throughout the entire process.
+This person does not play an active role in the process and is present only as support. - 5.
+Informal Resolution At the College's discretion, under limited circumstances, and only with the willing cooperation of the complainant and respondent, the College may facilitate an informal resolution utilizing licensed counselors or other trained informal resolution facilitators.
 Should either complainant or respondent change their mind and not want to engage in this process at any time before or during the process, they have the right to do so.
 In that event, the College will resume the Grievance Process.
 However, if the Informal Resolution process is completed, then the matter is considered closed by the College. - 6.
-Investigative Summary Summary is provided to complainant, respondent, hearing officers, and Title IX Coordinator for final review and clarification.
-If the investigative summary indicates the allegation is unsubstantiated or there is insufficient evidence, the hearing officers will notify the complainant and respondent of such and the process will conclude (the complainant or respondent may still appeal). - 7.
-Live Hearing Process- In accordance with Federal requirements, this will be a live hearing with cross-examination by each party's advisor, including cross-examination of relevant witnesses. - Notice of Conclusion Hearing officers will reach a conclusion based on the investigative summary, the live hearing, and communication with involved parties.
-Hearing officers notify complainant and respondent in writing (and in person when feasible) of the College's decision.
-The College uses a preponderance of evidence (more likely than not) standard for determining conclusions.
+Investigative Summary Summary is provided to complainant, respondent, and Title IX Coordinator for final review and clarification.
+If the investigative summary indicates the allegation is unsubstantiated or there is insufficient evidence, the Title IX Coordinator will notify the complainant and respondent of such and the process will conclude (the complainant or respondent may still appeal). - 7.
+Conduct Process- If the Title IX Coordinator determines that the matter must proceed to a hearing, the matter will proceed to one of two processes: - A. TITLE IX- If the matter falls within the jurisdiction of Title IX, the matter will proceed to a live hearing.
+In accordance with federal requirements, this will be a live hearing with cross-examination by each party's advisor, including cross-examination of relevant witnesses.
+The complainant and the respondent must be accompanied by an advisor for the live hearing process.
+If a party proceeding to hearing does not have an advisor, a trained advisor will be provided by the College.
+Complainant and/or respondent can also opt to use their own personal advisor.
+Protocol on the role of the advisor will be provided to each party. - B. OTHER SEXUAL MISCONDUCT- if the matter falls outside the jurisdiction of Title IX, but nevertheless is a violation of The College's Sexual Misconduct Policy, the matter will proceed to a hearing in which a notice of hearing letter is sent to the individuals involved requesting they appear before a conduct officer.
+During the hearing, the complainant and respondent have an opportunity to make a statement.

-- 9. Appeal Both complainant and respondent have the right to appeal the hearing officers' decision. (see Appeals section below) - 10.
+- 8. Notice of Conclusion In either process, a hearing officer(s) will reach a conclusion based on the investigative summary, the hearing, and communication with involved parties.
+Hearing officers notify complainant and respondent in writing of the College's decision.
+The College uses a preponderance of evidence (more likely than not) standard for determining conclusions. - 9.
+Appeal Both complainant and respondent have the right to appeal the hearing officers' decision.
+(For more information, see Appeals section in The College's Sexual Misconduct Policy.) - 10.
 Sanctions Student or employee complete any sanctions articulated in the Notice of Conclusion. - 11.
 Petition Students only Suspended students may petition to return to good standing and reenroll at the College (see Petition Process section below).